-The extraordinary circumstances caused by the current COVID-19 pandemic impacts on-campus living.
+The extraordinary circumstances caused by the COVID-19 pandemic impacts on-campus living.
 The health and well-being of the Truman community is our top priority, which means the following guidelines are in place.
 It is up to all of us at Truman to strive to align ourselves with these guidelines.
 As we have all become accustomed to, guidance changes, and the Residence Life protocols will adjust accordingly.

 COVID-19 Daily Wellness Check